material-motion/material-motion/specifications/directors.md

 A Director is an entity that describes an interactive experience.
 Typically-speaking, a Directors coordinates experiences with a Runtime.

 Directors are great entities to describe Transitions.
+Such a Director will benefit from having a State Machine and Timeline primitive at hand.

 Directors often involve a combination of conditional logic and Intentions.